MoralisWeb3/docs/docs/01-web3-data-api/evm/getting-started/quickstart-python.md

 print(result)
 ```

-You can check here the syntax for all the other functions from the Python SDK: <https://moralisweb3.github.io/Moralis-Python-SDK/>
+You can check here the syntax for all the other functions from the [Python SDK](https://moralisweb3.github.io/Moralis-Python-SDK/)